Learning to Paraglide - From Walk to Fly!

 These are the considerations to consider the sport.
 The sport is absolutely wonderful and takes you to the most amazing places on Earth.
 The Alps, Himalayas, Dolomites are just a few!

 Now, let's get to pricing.
 We use the 'student for life' method so you pay for training once and never again.
 The training fee includes all of your pilot ratings from novice through advanced.
 There are four pilot rating levels in the US.
 P1 through P4 indicating novice, beginner, intermediate and advanced.
-Cost is $2000 with the goal of earning your P2 rating which means you are qualified to fly on your own.
+Cost is $2000 usd with the goal of earning your P2 rating which means you are qualified to fly on your own.
 Subsequent ratings come with time and skill development and can be expected over the following 2 or 3 seasons of flying.
+The other cost to factor in is your membership in the national organization, USHPA (https://www.ushpa.org/), which is necessary to maintain your rating and have 3rd party aviation liability insurance.
+This cost is $160 per year.

 Gear has a range of costs.
 You need 3 items, a harness, a reserve and a wing at minimum.
-Decent used gear runs $3500 and brand new gear is approximately $6000.
+Cost ranges $2500 to $6000 usd.
 Purchase the best gear you can afford; this is aviation!
-As a student, you will purchase gear through us and we will help you find gear that suits your specific style of flying.
+As a student, you will purchase gear through us and we will help you find the gear that suits your specific style of flying.
 We will help you safety check, line trim, adjust and assess porosity (how effective a wing's fabric is) on anything used.
 Gear is expensive, we know!
 Deals can be had but we don't want you flying junk.
 It is also VERY important you have a wing and harness that is appropriate to your skill level.
 Mismatching these means injury or death.

 Cost Recap: